Climate change: Health and food

-Livelihoods
+Livelihoods and inequality

 Economic damages due to climate change may be severe and there is a chance of disastrous consequences.
-Climate change has likely already increased global economic inequality, and this trend is projected to continue.
-Most of the severe impacts are expected in sub-Saharan Africa, where most of the local inhabitants are dependent upon natural and agricultural resources and South-East Asia.
-The World Bank estimates that climate change could drive over 120 million people into poverty by 2030.
+Severe impacts are expected in South-East Asia and sub-Saharan Africa, where most of the local inhabitants are dependent upon natural and agricultural resources.
+Heat stress can prevent outdoor labourers from working.
+If warming reaches 4 °C then labour capacity in those regions could be reduced by 30 to 50%.
+The World Bank estimates that between 2016 and 2030, climate change could drive over 120 million people into extreme poverty without adaptation.

-Current inequalities based on wealth and social status have worsened due to climate change.
-Major difficulties in mitigating, adapting, and recovering to climate shocks are faced by marginalized people who have less control over resources.
+Inequalities based on wealth and social status have worsened due to climate change.
+Major difficulties in mitigating, adapting to, and recovering from climate shocks are faced by marginalized people who have less control over resources.
 Indigenous people, who are subsistent on their land and ecosystems, will face endangerment to their wellness and lifestyles due to climate change.
 An expert elicitation concluded that the role of climate change in armed conflict has been small compared to factors such as socio-economic inequality and state capabilities.